danieljrmay/backdrop-rpm/README.md

 # Install the build and test requirements
 > sudo make requirements

-# Build the RPM
+# Build the RPMs
 > make
 ```

-### Testing the RPM ###
+### Testing the RPMs ###

+You can test the freshly built RPMs by installing them in a container.

 ```
-# Create a container image based on the latest version of Fedora with
+# Create a container image with the freshly built RPMs installed, then
-# the Backdrop RPM installed
+# create a container based off that image and check that backdrop
+# installs without errors.
-> make container-image
+> make test

-# Create a running container based on the image
+# Explore the Create a running container based on the image
 > make container
 ```